Hot weather and your lungs

 Get support

-Call or WhatsApp our Helpline for support with your condition.
+Call our helpline for support with your condition.
 Get advice on your medicines, symptoms or travelling with a lung condition, or just call us to say hello.

 Read more

-Hay fever
+Hay fever (seasonal allergic rhinitis)

 Hay fever can affect your asthma or lung condition symptoms.
 Find out what hay fever is, how it’s linked to air pollution and thunder, and how you can treat it.